top of page

 Some companies try to address the hazard by having workers wear high-level PPE, like a 40-calorie arc flash suit, for all energized work.
 While better than wearing no protection, this approach has downsides:

-This approach also assumes all work will be performed under ideal conditions, with workers always suiting up correctly and consistently.
-That’s not a guarantee.
+This method also fails to provide situational awareness.
+Workers assume they're protected when in fact, the actual risk could be higher or different from what the PPE accounts for.
+It also assumes all work will be performed under ideal conditions, with workers always suiting up correctly and consistently.
+That’s not realistic.

 Option 4: Rely on Contractors